jared-armstrong/glow-salon/README.md

 ### Adding New Services

+1. Create a new service page in `src/pages/services/` (e.g., `waxing.astro`)
+2. Use the `ServicePage` component from `src/components/salon-services/ServicePage.astro`
+3. Define your service array with pricing information
+4. The page will automatically generate with proper SEO and styling

+### Adding Product Recommendations

+1. Add product images to `src/assets/products/` (use WebP format for optimization)
-1. Edit `src/pages/services.astro` to add new service categories
+2. Edit `src/pages/products/recommendations.astro` to add new products
-2. Update the service arrays with new offerings
+3. Include affiliate links and SEO-friendly alt text
-3. The pricing will automatically be displayed using the `PricingSection` component
+4. Products will be displayed using the `ProductsPage` component

 ### Styling